ibm-cds-labs/hello-graph-java/README.md

 Before you can run this sample application you have to create an instance of the [IBM Graph service in Bluemix](https://console.ng.bluemix.net/catalog/services/ibm-graph/).

-> Note: The service `IBM Graph` is not free but does allow for up to 500 MB of free data storage with 25,000 API calls per month.
-Refer to the [pricing plans](https://console.ng.bluemix.net/catalog/services/ibm-graph/) for details.
+> Note: The IBM Graph service comes with up to 500 MB of free data storage and 25,000 API calls per month.
+See [pricing plans](https://console.ng.bluemix.net/catalog/services/ibm-graph/) for use beyond that.

 The instructions below assume that you have the [Cloud Foundry CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli) installed on your machine.

 * Identify the current Bluemix organization and space
 ```
 $ cf t
- API endpoint:   https://api.ng.bluemix.net (API version: 2.54.0)
+ API endpoint:   https://api.ng.bluemix.net (API version: 2.x.y)
  User:           someuser@somedomain
  Org:            someuser_org
  Space:          space_name